anilabhadatta/educative.io_scraper/README.md

       </div>
     - Please Note that an index is not required in the URLs text file, Simply paste the URLs of the topic from which you want to start scraping.
-    - Known issue, Project/Assessment HTML may not render in Educative Viewer but the HTML is correctly scraped.